ArchiDAO/ArchiDAONFT/README.md

 # NFTS
-NFTs for Skills for Architecture -This is a social token for proofingg skills on the ArchiDAO (archiDAO.io)
+NFTs for Skills for Architecture -This is a social token for proofing skills on the ArchiDAO (archiDAO.io)